swingmx/swingmusic/.github/contributing.md

 This project is broken down into 2 parts.
 The server (this repo) and the client (which lives [here](https://github.com/swing-opensource/swingmusic-client)).

-To contribute to the server development, you need to install [Poetry package manager](https://python-poetry.org/docs).
+To contribute to the server development, you need to install [uv package manager](https://docs.astral.sh/uv).

 Fork this repo, git clone and install the dependencies: